-This blog aims to help you in the preparation of the UPSC exams, ranging from the syllabus to reading list and other tips.
-Here we are giving you detailed syllabus of Electrical Engineering which is one optional subject for UPSC Mains.
+This blog aims to help you in the preparation of the UPSC exams, ranging from the syllabus to books and other reading list and tips.
+Here we are giving you a detailed UPSC Electrical Engineering syllabus which is one optional subject for UPSC Mains.

 Check this link for syllabus of General Studies Paper

 Click this link for Tips for preparation of Paper of Essay Writing.